Translate:

 These journeys often include practices such as meditation, mindfulness, and relaxation techniques, all set within a nurturing environment that fosters peace, respect for diversity, and the freedom of personal expression.
 Within these safe spaces, participants are encouraged to embrace autonomy, unity, compassion, inclusivity, acceptance, forgiveness, and—when it contributes to healing—reconciliation.

-Exploring the lives and wisdom of revered spiritual leaders—Jesus, Mother Teresa, Dr. Martin Luther King Jr., Thich Nhat Hanh, Pope John XXIII, Mahatma Gandhi, among others—offers profound lessons in love, forgiveness, courage, integrity, empowerment, humility, and the deeper dimensions of the spiritual life.
+Exploring the lives and wisdom of revered spiritual leaders—Jesus, Mother Teresa, Dr. Martin Luther King Jr., Thich Nhat Hanh, Mother Mary, Pope John XXIII, Mahatma Gandhi, among others—offers profound lessons in love, forgiveness, courage, integrity, empowerment, humility, and the deeper dimensions of the spiritual life.
 Their examples illuminate the practice of self-acceptance and the extension of love to others, whether that springs from faith in God, a higher power, or a commitment to universal values.

 Spirituality, at its heart, is a journey of compassion, authenticity, responsibility, and the ongoing quest for understanding and connection both within ourselves and with the world around us.